fletcher/MultiMarkdown-4/metadata.md

 Since MultiMarkdown syntax is not processed inside of metadata, you can use the `latex title` metadata to override the regular title metadata when exporting to LaTeX.

 This metadata *must* come after the regular `title` metadata if it is also being used.

+### MMD Footer ###

+The `MMD Footer` metadata is used to specify the name of a file that should be appended to the end of the document using the [File Transclusion] feature.
+This is useful for keeping a list of references, abbreviations, footnotes, links, etc. all in a single file that can be reused across multiple documents.
+If you're building a big document out of smaller documents, this allows you to use one list in all files, without multiple copies being inserted in the master file.

 ### ODF Header ###